 Or, perhaps he knew all along.
 I'm certain of it.
 Othello refused to promote him, his loyal lieutenant.
 Why?
 He understood lago's nature.
+Remembered the vile deeds they shared.
+Joint rape of girls before beheading them.
+I heard that story and others from servants' whispers.
 What is this man-love that binds all to its will?
 What unspeakable deeds do they, as warriors, share?
-Did they enter the homes of the conquered and rape the cowering women?
+How they entered the homes of the conquered and slew the cowering children?
 Were they above torture?
-What was the ceremony celebrating blood, pain and ravishment?
+Did they laugh then and form a circle to watch each one of them deflower a girl, a boy, their trousers bulging with mutual delight?
+Was that the ceremony celebrating blood, pain and ravishment?